Internships

 If you know in advance that you cannot make a shift, please e-mail the shift leader as soon as possible.
 If you have to cancel at the last minute, you should e-mail and call or text your crew leader so that we don’t wait for you or think something happened.

-Between weather, illness, and all those other things that come up in life and prevent us from interning, there is a fair chance that you’ll miss a shift sometime during the quarter.
-You have several options to ensure that you get enough hours to complete the requirements of your internship.
-For any and all of these, make sure to communicate with your shift leader and keep track of your hours on your time sheet.
+Between weather, illness, and all those other things that come up in life, there is a fair chance that you’ll miss a shift sometime during the quarter.
+Each quarter there are 10 planned shifts, and you must complete 9.
+You have two options to make up missed shifts.
+For either option, make sure to communicate with your shift leader and Alex, and keep track of your hours on your time sheet.
+Communicate early and clearly with Alex to help make sure you don’t fall further behind.

 FERP interns take a break for lunch